The 10 Most Beautiful Tuscan Villages to Visit on Vacation

 1. Fosdinovo

 With its striking hillside setting, Fosdinovo is perhaps one of the most beautiful villages in the whole of the Tuscan countryside.
-The village centers around its iconic medieval 11th-century castle, historically owned by the powerful Malaspina family, serving as a gateway to the historic Lunigiana region, dividing it between the land and sea.
-For these features and more, Fosdinovo remains a perfect choice for travelers or families looking to uncover the history of this influential region of Italy, while also enjoying unbeatable views and atmosphere.
+The village centres around its iconic medieval 11th-century castle, historically owned by the powerful Malaspina family, serving as a gateway to the historic Lunigiana region, dividing it between the land and sea.
+For these features and more, Fosdinovo remains a perfect choice for travellers or families looking to uncover the history of this influential region of Italy, while also enjoying unbeatable views and atmosphere.

 Boasting one of the best-preserved fortresses in the region, history oozes from every nook and cranny of this picturesque Tuscan hamlet.
 Towering over 1,500 ft. above sea level, Fosdinovo offers unbeatable panoramic views of the surrounding Italian countryside, with plenty of options to explore its surroundings thanks to its dense network of pathways and trails.